 Recalled Book Fines

-Additional fines apply to books that have been recalled for another borrower.
-Overdue recalled items accrue an additional $0.50 per item per day.
-There is no grace period for recalled items; fines begin accruing as soon as the book is overdue.
-The addition of the recall fine can more than double the total fine charged.
+Additional charges apply to books that have been recalled for another borrower.
+Overdue recalled items accrue fines of $0.50 per item per day, up to $17.50, not including the $10 billing fee.
+There is no grace period for recalled items; recall fines may begin accruing as soon as the book is overdue.

 Lost Book Charges

-Patrons are responsible for books that they have borrowed, and will be fined for lost books.
-Books are automatically declared lost when 42 days past due.
-Lost book fees are $100 ($75 replacement fee; $25 processing fee).
-The maximum regular overdue fine for a lost book is $25 if the patron returns the book after it goes into lost status.
-If the book was recalled, fines will be greater.
-A patron who does not return a lost book will be expected to pay the replacement charge of $100.
-If the actual replacement cost exceeds $100, the fee will be the replacement cost plus a $25 processing fee.
+Patrons are responsible for books that they have borrowed, and will be billed for lost books.
+Books are automatically declared lost when 35 days past due.
+Lost book fees are $75.
+Books returned after being billed for replacement will instead owe a $10 billing fee, plus any recall fines.
+A patron who does not return a lost book will be expected to pay the replacement charge of $75.
+If the actual replacement cost exceeds $75, the fee will be the actual replacement cost.

 Damaged Book Charges